Ideas-Laboratory/vectorized_stress_majorization/README.md

 We modified viennaCL to enhance the performance for our need particularly.

 ## Dependencies
-Our system is running under Cuda 8.0, viennaCL, Eigen, and Glut in visual studio 2013.
+Our system is running under Cuda 8.0, viennaCL(http://viennacl.sourceforge.net/), Eigen, and Glut in visual studio 2013.
 If you want to change the configuration of our solution file, you can modify .... and reload the solution file in visual studio.

 ## Cite
 You can use our codes for research purpose only.
 And please cite our paper when you use our codes.